sakshisalunkhe-24/sakshisalunkhe-24/README.md

 </p>

 ### 🙋‍♂️ About Me
-- 👩‍🎓 I'm a final year at (BCA) student at  **D.Y Patil College of Agriculture and Technical University Talsande , Kolhapur studying Bachelor of Computer Applications (BCA)**
+- 👩‍🎓 I'm a final year (BCA) student at  **D.Y Patil College of Agriculture and Technical University Talsande, Kolhapur.**
 - 🛠️ I love building **full-stack projects** that combine creativity with functionality.
 - 🤝 Open to collaborating on **frontend projects, C programming challenges, and beginner-friendly open source contributions.**